millicast/streaming-sdk-react-native-getting-started/README.md

 The following steps are common for all Apple devices.

 1. Clone this repository and check out to `tvapp` branch.
-1. Clone this forked repository https://github.com/montanaeli/react-native-webrtc on the same directory path where you cloned streaming-sdk-react-native.
-1. Install the dependencies:
+2. Install the dependencies:
 ```
 yarn
 ```
-4. Then, execute:
+3. Then, execute:
 ```
 cd ios && pod install
 ```